Marriage Equality Sweeps the Nation

 U.S. Senate Passes the Employment Non-Discrimination Act

 In November 2013, the U.S. Senate voted 64 to 32 to pass the Employment Non-Discrimination Act for the first time in the legislation’s two-decade history.
 All Senate Democrats joined 10 Senate Republicans to approve the bill.
 HRC invested $2 million in a 12-week campaign that resulted in the successful vote.
 This victory was years in the making.
 For two decades, HRC’s deep bench of policy experts and advocates have walked the halls of Congress engaging with lawmakers in both parties about the importance of ENDA.
 HRC staff, and our dedicated members and supporters, have held hundreds of face-to-face meetings with legislators and their staffs.
 In the making, we’ve amassed a powerful arsenal of evidence – a robust and compelling body of work – for why common-sense workplace protections are neccessary.

 Arkansas Gov. Bill Clinton earned the Human Rights Campaign Fund's first presidential endorsement in 1992.
-After his election, HRCF's executive director took part in the first-ever meeting between LGBT leaders and a sitting president.
+After his election, HRCF's executive director took part in the first-ever meeting between LGBTQ leaders and a sitting president.

 In 2008, HRC endorsed Barack Obama for president and worked tirelessly across the country to elect him - from raising money online to rallying volunteers in key states.
 One year later, President Obama was the keynote speaker at HRC's 13th Annual National Dinner.
-HRC again endorsed Obama for re-election, mobilizing thousands of volunteers, steering committee members, and HRC staff around the country to successfully re-elect the most supportive president in LGBT American history.
+HRC again endorsed Obama for re-election, mobilizing thousands of volunteers, steering committee members, and HRC staff around the country to successfully re-elect the most supportive president in LGBTQ American history.